policeb00th/Cowin/README.md

 Stay safe!!

+## **Requirements**
+* One python developer who works in Python 3.x.
+If you can't find one, feel free to contact me.
+* A working internet connection

 ## **How it works?**

 So the program gets the vaccines available in an entire district using a district key- which depends on the state.